-If you’re coming from the U.K. by ferry, Calais is a short and easy 111 kms (69mi) taking around 1 hr 20 mins.
+If you’re coming from the U.K. by ferry, Calais is a short and easy 111 km (69mi) taking around 1 hr 20 mins.
 There are tolls on the motorways.

 Lille is something of a nightmare to drive around.
 If you’re booked into one of the larger hotels, such as the Carlton, they will garage your car for the length of your visit.
 It costs around 19 euros per 24 hours but is well worth it.
 You can get to the hotels by car, but the concierge will then safely take it from you.

 Lille is very easy to navigate on foot.
-It’s nicely compact and there’s a good metro and tram system that you can use to get out to the museums in Roubaix and Tourcoign.
+It’s nicely compact and there are a good metro and tram system that you can use to get out to the museums in Roubaix and Tourcoign.